 Power reserve: 42 h, 28800 variations / hours

-Hours, Minutes, Seconds, Date, Day, Second time zone, -
+Hours, Minutes, Seconds, Date, Day, Dual time, -

 The Whole World on the Wrist

 Time-zone watches, which show the time in at least two zones have gained greater relevance nowadays.
 The new Montblanc Star World-Time GMT Automatic is a cosmopolitan instrument designed primarily for businesspeople or bankers who travel the world and at the same time want to keep a watchful eye on the opening hours of e.g. the world's stock exchanges.
 This wristwatch puts two different time zones on its dial and at the same time, indicates the time in all the worlds 24 time zones.
 It does so by purely mechanical means.

 Ease of operation and outstanding user-friendliness are salient features of the new Montblanc Star World-Time GMT Automatic.
 All functions can be operated via the readily grasped - and for improved security – screwed crown in 3 positions.
 When the crown is in its neutral (unscrewed) position, turning it clockwise manually winds the automatic movement and turning it counter-clockwise resets the outer ring which indicates the worlds 24 time zones.
 When the crown has been withdrawn to its first extracted position, turning it clockwise resets the date and turning it counter-clockwise triggers the GMT hand (with the red tip) to advance in hourly increments.
 Finally, when the crown has been further withdrawn to its second extracted position, turning it clockwise adjusts the 12-hour and the minute-hand in the usual manner.